 From the beginning, Designer Gold has been community oriented.
 Paul, himself, has supported several social service and arts organizations by serving on their boards, and Designer Gold has donated many pieces of jewelry for fund raising events.
 For years, Paul made sterling silver tie tacks in the shape of an antique radio microphone as a thank you gift for pledging to Vermont Public Radio.
 Other organizations which Designer Gold supports include WISE (Women’s Information Services), The Haven (a homeless shelter for families and single adults), AVA Gallery, Northern Stage, the Hopkins Center, the Thetford Chamber Singers, Upper Valley Communty Band, ChaD (Children's Hospital at Dartmouth), the Family Place, the Hanover High School Crew Team, and area high school project graduation parties.

 In 2011, Designer Gold started a "Melting Project."
 Customers are encouraged to bring in their scrap gold and other precious metals to be sent to our refiner.
 The total refined value goes to The Upper Valley Haven.
 Started as a fund raiser for Thanksgiving of 2011, it was so successful, raising over $8,000 in a little more than two months, that Designer Gold has continued it.
 In 2017, we had a generous customer donate many pieces to the Haven that were too nice to melt down.
 Instead, we had a silent auction with the bids starting at the pieces' scrap metal value and it was a great success.
-To date our customers have donated over $19,000 worth of their scrap and unused precious metals!
+To date our customers have donated over $25,000 worth of their scrap and unused precious metals!